-The Committee Made the Following Observations in Taita Taveta County, THAT:
+The Committee made the following observations in Teita Sisal Estate, THAT:

-- 1. The boundary had been tampered with. - 2.
-Damages had been caused by the management of Teita Sisal Estate in 1991 at Majengo where food crop were ploughed down without NOTICE when there was no court case and obstructing Community developments leading to the grabbing of land by the Sisal Estate. - 3.
-Sisal Police Patrol is used by the Sisal Estate management as a private security institution to intimidate innocent people of Singila Majengo
+- 1. The boundary of Teita Sisal Estate had been tampered with; - Damages had been caused by the management of Teita Sisal Estate in 1991 at Majengo where food crop were ploughed down without notice or Court Order leading to obstruction of Community developments and encroachment of land by Teita Sisal Estate; - 3.
+Teita Sisal Police Patrol is being used by the Teita Sisal Estate management as a private security firm to intimidate innocent people of Singila Majengo; - 4.
+Public roads, dam, Railways and airstrip have been closed by Teita Sisal Estate.